A list of terms, and their definitions, relating to the Flare Network and associated projects.

 Is someone who is responsible for verifying transactions on a blockchain.
 Once transactions are verified, they are added to the distributed ledger.

-Corresponds to an address on Flare assigning its own Spark (FLR) token votes (or F-Asset votes) and any votes already assigned to it, to another address on Flare.
-This is primarily done via a Signal Provider for the purpose of generating passive income.
+Corresponds to an address on Songbird or Flare assigning its own token votes (or F-Asset votes) and any votes already assigned to it, to another address on Songbird or Flare.
+This is primarily done via a Data Provider for the purpose of generating passive income.